P-p-H-d/mlib/README.md

 (the message is passed atomatically from a thread point of view).
 The consummer thread has only access to the latest published data of the producer thread.
-In practice, it is implemented using an atomic triple buffer.
+In practice, it is implemented using a triple buffer (lock-free).

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global one).